CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Stop-Story-Splitting-By-Task-Decomposition.md

 ﻿---
 layout: post
-name: Stop Story Splitting By Task Decomposition
+name: Are You Splitting Stories, or Just Splitting Tasks?
 description: Discussions of why story splitting does not work
 image: spartan_zombie.webp
 time: "9m:00s"
 tags: quality all
 ---

-# Stop Story Splitting By Task Decomposition
+# Are You Splitting Stories, or Just Splitting Tasks?

 The common failure mode is not story splitting itself.
 It is confusing task decomposition with value slicing.

 **Task decomposition** is splitting work by the activities required to complete it.
-The work is smaller, but each step does not necessarily produce useful work on its own.
-Decomposition is a failure to vertically slice. **Value decomposition** is splitting work by smaller usable outcomes that still provide value, feedback, learning, and risk reduction.
+The work is smaller, but each step does not necessarily produce useful work on its own. **Value decomposition** is splitting work by smaller usable outcomes that still provide value, feedback, learning, and risk reduction.
+When task decomposition replaces value decomposition, the team may end up with smaller work items that still do not produce a usable outcome.

-In this article I will illustrate why story splitting by task decomposition is oversimplified and not helpful.
-I will show how to implement the SPIDR framework on effective story splitting.
+I will show why task decomposition is often mistaken for story splitting, and why that mistake creates smaller tasks without creating smaller outcomes.

 # Why we split stories

 The goal could be multi-tasking (giving multiple developers tasks), project coordination, shotgunning a feature, or just estimating costs.
 Many scrum implementations end up centering around story estimation, splitting, and velocity calculations.
-And sure, they do have meaning.
+These practices can be useful, especially when the business needs to reason about cost, delay, sequencing, and risk.
 When the business owner wants to introduce a feature that will generate so much revenue, meet some customer need, or create a greater product, we owe it to them to give some semblance of cost of both the feature and the cost of delay.

 But what are we really trying to achieve when we split a story?
 The goal is not merely to create smaller tasks, fill a sprint, or give multiple developers something to do.
 Those may be useful side effects, but they are not the point.
 The